Free UK shipping over £40

 Hachi Project, Colombia + Panama – Advanced Natural Maragogype

-– “A UK debut of one of the most anticipated coffee projects collaboration by the masterminds Diego Bermudez and Allan Hartmann”.
+– “A UK debut of one of the most eagerly awaited coffee projects, a collaboration between the talented producers Diego Bermudez and Allan Hartmann”.

 What to expect in the cup

 Goji berry, longan, saffron.
-Amazingly sweet and intricate cup that carries exotic character with soft creamy texture and distinct musky fragrance.
+A remarkably sweet and intricate cup, showcasing an exotic character, defined by a smooth, creamy texture and a distinct musky aroma.

 £25.00£104.00